KeithBremer/Module-Databases/Big-Spender/solutions.md

 >SELECT * FROM suppliers WHERE supplier = 'Dell';
 >SELECT * FROM expense_types WHERE expense_type = 'Hardware';
 >SELECT * FROM expense_areas WHERE expense_area = 'IT';
--- The above should all yield (0 rows)
+-- The above should each yield (0 rows)
 >INSERT INTO suppliers (supplier) VALUES ('Dell') RETURNING id;
  id
 ----